arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 arrays.
 The first element in the array represents the exterior ring.
 Any subsequent elements represent interior rings (holes within the surface.).

-- A linear ring may not be empty, a LineString needs at least three _distinct_ coordinates
+- A linear ring may not be empty, it needs at least three _distinct_ coordinates
 - Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct